Don't catch the White Death

 1-- remove the fuel supply line from the fuel pump.

 2-- start the engine and let it idle until all the fuel is consumed from the carb and the pump.
 Be ready to hit the kill switch as when the fuel starts running out, the engine will get lean and begin to rev-up.
 As soon as the rpm's start to climb, immediately cut it off.

 3-- while still warm, drain the oil from the crankcase and replace it with a fresh load of oil.
-For this purpose, we prefer a good castor based oil due to its excellent coating properties.

 5-- allow the engine to run for about 15 seconds on this flush mixture, then shut it down.

 (this procedure also clears all the bugs from the area !! )

 6-- put the piston on TDC (compression stroke) --- seal the carb and the exhaust with an oily rag.
 Replace the fuel supply line from the tank.